Hobart woman convicted of 2 murders may be serial killer, documentary says

 Detectives in Hobart pointed out that the most salacious details of the Investigation Discovery documentary are just allegations and have never been proven.

-Cochran, 35, will never walk free again, having been convicted her lover and then her husband.
+Cochran, 35, will never walk free again, having been convicted of killing her lover and then her husband.
 Her story generated headlines in Indiana and Michigan for two years.
 She is the subject of a new book and an about-to-be-released documentary.

-But it was the tireless work of now-retired Hobart detective Jeremy Ogden who Cochran confessed o after months of mind games in May 2016.
+But it was the tireless work of now-retired Hobart detective Jeremy Ogden who Cochran confessed to after months of mind games in May 2016.

 "Her and her husband entered into an agreement on her wedding night that if one had an affair on the other, that it was their responsibility to kill the person they'd had an affair with.
 If they failed in that, they could kill the other," Ogden said.